"It’s an absolute credit to Claremont’s ethos that support has continued in such a professional way."

 Suffolk County Council (SCC) is the administrative authority for the county of Suffolk, in East England.
 The council provides support and services to approximately 750,000 residents in areas such as education, care, culture, leisure, public safety and transport.

 Suffolk County Council is a long-term user of Oracle technology, with established and mature databases supporting many of its critical systems.
 In the last ten years, the public sector has been subject to demanding budget cuts and Suffolk County Council has been faced with significant challenges to maintain support for critical services to the local community.
 In 2017, it was clear that under-supported systems required a Managed Services approach and technical support from an experienced external provider.
-In 2017, it was clear that under-supported systems required a Managed Services approach including technical support from an experienced provider.

 THE BUSINESS CHALLENGE